uptonking/note4yaoo/lib-db-hypercore-faq.md

 - WebTorrent's tech can be helpful to Hypercore, as it perfected peer discovery (via DHT) on the Web

+- BitTorrent takes a single indelible snapshot of a collection of files, forcing users to start over when they need to add or change data.
+Dat's ability to update data and efficiently synchronize changes is much better suited to active research on datasets that grow and change.
+  - BitTorrent is also inefficient at providing random access to data in larger datasets.

 ## Is there a synergy between blockchain and Hypercore?

 - Both blockchain and Hypercore provide verifiable data structures.